saumya-datascience/sqlalchemy-challenge/README.md

 YAY! its vacation time!!!!
 Congratulations!
 I've decided to treat myself  a long holiday vacation in Honolulu, Hawaii!
 To help with my trip planning, I need to do some climate analysis on the area.
 The following outlines what I need to do.

-## Step 1 - Climate Analysis and Exploration
+# Step 1 - Climate Analysis and Exploration and Results

 To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of  climate database.
 All of the following analysis were completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.